-\\Use in Pregnancy\\ Routine use of diuretics during normal pregnancy is inappropriate and exposes mother and fetus to unnecessary hazard.
-Diuretics do not prevent development of toxemia of pregnancy and there is no satisfactory evidence that they are useful in the treatment of toxemia.
+Use in Pregnancy Routine use of diuretics during normal pregnancy is inappropriate and exposes mother and fetus to unnecessary hazard.
+Diuretics do not prevent devel-opment of toxemia of pregnancy and there is no satisfactory evidence that they are useful in the treat-ment of toxemia.

-\\Edema during pregnancy may arise from pathologic causes or from the physiologic and mechanical consequences of pregnancy.
-Thiazides are indicated in pregnancy when edema is due to pathologic causes, just as they are in the absence of pregnancy (see PRECAUTIONS, \\Pregnancy\\).
-Dependent edema in pregnancy, resulting from restriction of venous return by the gravid uterus, is properly treated through elevation of the lower extremities and use of support stockings.
+satisfactory evidence that they are useful in the treat-ment of toxemia.
+Edema during pregnancy may arise from patho-logic causes or from the physiologic and mechanical consequences of pregnancy.
+Thiazides are indicated in pregnancy when edema is due to pathologic causes, just as they are in the absence of preg-nancy (see PRECAUTIONS, Pregnancy).
+Depen-dent edema in pregnancy, resulting from restriction of venous return by the gravid uterus, is properly treated through elevation of the lower extremities and use of support stockings.
 Use of diuretics to lower intravascular volume in this instance is illogical and unnecessary.
 During normal pregnancy there is hypervolemia, which is not harmful to the fetus or the mother in the absence of cardiovascular disease.
 However, it may be associated with edema, rarely generalized edema.
-If such edema causes discomfort, increased recumbency will often provide relief.
-Rarely this edema may cause extreme discomfort which is not relieved by rest.
+If such edema causes discomfort mother in the absence by rest.
 In these instances, a short course of diuretic therapy may provide relief and be appropriate.